ka4ep/Lexical.Localization/docs/BestPractices/ClassLibrary/README.md

 ```

 ## Localization Root
-There should be another class called **LibraryLocalization** that is used as the *IAssetRoot* for the classes that use localization.
+There should be another class called **LibraryLocalization** that is used as the *ILineRoot* for the classes that use localization.
 This root can be linked to the global static root and shares its assets.

 ```csharp